Emmaruuuu/Regression-models-for-predict-house-sale-price-interval/README.md

 # Regression-models-for-predict-house-sale-price-interval
+**Description**
+As mentioned, in regression it is not unusual to focus on what are called point predictions (representing central tendency).
+However, in this competition we are interested in producing a prediction interval (an indication of dispersion).

-Create a regression model for a house sale price having the narrowest overall prediction intervals.
+This task is to create a regression model having the narrowest (most "efficient") overall prediction intervals

+**Evaluation**
+Performance of model using the mean of the Winkler Interval score (https://otexts.com/fpp3/distaccuracy.html#winkler-score).

+**Modelling**
 To determine the house price prediction interval, I conducted several experiments using different regression models, and obtained different results.

 I worked on this project by trying several models, namely Ridge Regression Model, LightGBM Regressor, Catboost Regressor, Quantille Catboost, Quantille Multilayer Perceptron (MLP) neural network, and Stacking Quantille with Catboost and LGBM Base models and Ridge as the meta model.